pointlesspun/hand-of-cards/README.md

   * [done] Carousel transforms
   * [done] add carousel container
   * [done] fix event handlers to only take input from active player
-  * move active player to model
+  * [done] move active player to model
   * add button to change active player
+  * Turn off focus card on anything but the active player
+  * Change carousel scale based on whether or not the player is active

+  * Move card & deck counter to carousel-container
   * fix play animations so play & draw go the right position

+  * test with more players (up to 4)
   * hide other players cards (if set to do so)
-  * test with more players (up to 4)

   * Minify
   * Create separate demos.
 Current app being 'classic-single-player'